 At Harmony Animal Hospital, our #1 goal is to help your canine companions and feline friends live happy and long lives.
 While pet vaccination is both a robust and controversial subject for humans and our pets, they remain a critical component of pet parenting.
 Administered to protect your pets against many life-threatening, highly contagious diseases and essential in helping keep your pets healthy, vaccines certainly do not come without risks.

 Here at Harmony, we strongly believe that all vaccinations carry benefits and risks that must be considered for each individual pet and discussed with each individual client.
-Our goal is to educate and provide guidance so that you can make the most informed decision on what is best for your pets based on:
+Our goal is to educate and provide guidance so that you can make the most informed decision on what is best for your pets based on the following:

 - requirements by law